 Jump to:

-The Philippine Variety
+The Philippine variety

 Compared to other varieties, they tend to be more watery and slightly less creamy or oily.
-Their flavor is very mild, making them a perfect choice for sweet dishes that benefit from added sugar.
+Their flavor is super mild, and in the Philippines, they're usually whipped up into something sweet.
+They are available year-round, but their peak season generally falls between June and September.

-Hass Avocados
+Hass avocados

-Their flesh is smooth, creamy, and buttery in texture.
+The flesh is smooth, creamy, and buttery in texture.
 They have a superior taste with a rich, nutty flavor and a subtle hint of sweetness.

 How healthy are avocados?